Climbing Mt Ishizuchi in the Autumn: Shooting Oct 3rd-4th, 2018, Editing and Post-production, Nov-Dec 2018.

-I will be climbing the series of four chain routes to reach the summit of Mt Ishizuchi and will record the sounds and images of my ascent with a Garmin VRIB 360 degree camera.
-The camera has two ultra wide-angle lenses which capture the complete sphere of high resolution video and audio of the entire surrounding view.
-The panoramic images and sounds of the mountain landscape recorded during the autumn season will be used to develop an immersive video and sound installation which will seek to reflect my fascination with the cross-fertilization of Eastern and Western aesthetic sensibilities, both for the landscape and its tradition in art and for the intersections between nature and technology, which has been a major theme in my work for many years.
+On October 3rd I climbed the series of four chain routes to reach the summit of Mt Ishizuchi in Ehime Prefecture in Japan, recording the sounds and images of my ascent with a 360 degree video camera.
+The panoramic images and sounds of the mountain landscape I have recorded will be used to develop an immersive video and sound installation which reflects my fascination with the cross-fertilization of Eastern and Western aesthetic sensibilities, both for the landscape and its tradition in art and for the intersections between nature and technology, which has been a major theme in my work for many years.
 The completed installation will premiere during March 2019 as part of my forthcoming solo show “The Sky is For All” at the Ruskin Gallery in Cambridge.

 The Subject, Site and Location